 “No one wants to attack their own industry.
 No business owner wants to ‘bite the hand that feeds them.’
 But this level of corruption is wrecking people’s lives.
 Good people’s lives.
 And it’s time you heard the truth from someone on the inside.”

-And that’s just the beginning of a staggering, mind-blowing report that is full of MAJOR takeaways for any marketer.
+This is just the beginning of a fantastic report that is full of MAJOR takeaways for any marketer.

 1. Facebook Ad Funnels (and Funnels in General) Aren’t Working Anymore… But It’s Not Your Fault

 According to Amanda, Facebook ads used to work like gangbusters.
 The years 2014-2016 were a heyday if you wanted to create profitable ads.

 Today, that scenario is a distant memory.
 Amanda estimates that the total return on ad spend (ROAS) in 2016 was 11.88x.
 That means whatever you spent on ads, you got back 11-12 times over.